ThundeRatz/STM32RF24/CONTRIBUTING.md

 First of all, thanks for your interest!
 We really appreciate the participation of the community! ✨

-Here we describe a set of guidelines when contributing to the VSS simulation.
+Here we describe a set of guidelines when contributing to STM32RF24.
 These are not strict rules, so use your best judgment, and in case you have questions, contact us on comp@thunderatz.org.

 Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.